What is EBITDA Formula?

 Based on publicly available financial information, the EBITDA (in dollar terms) of Apple Inc. can be calculated for the accounting years 2016 to 2018.

-From the below table, we can be seen that the earnings before interest, tax, depreciation, and amortization level of Apple Inc. in dollar terms have been growing during the period, which is a positive sign for any company.
+From the table below, we can see that the earnings before the interest, tax, depreciation and amortization level of Apple Inc. in dollar terms have been growing, which is a positive sign for any company.

 Recommended Articles

-This has been a guide to the EBITDA formula.
-Here we learn how to calculate earnings before interest, tax, depreciation, and amortization using its formula along with practical examples.
-Here we also provide you with EBITDA Calculator with downloadable excel template –
+This has been a guide to what is the EBITDA formula.
+We explain it with examples, its usage in Excel, the methods to calculate it, and its relevance.
+Here we also provide you with EBITDA Calculator with a downloadable excel template –